Top 5 Medical Malpractice Insurance Companies in Utah

 Part four of the Utah Health Care Malpractice Act states that malpractice actions must be filed:

-- Within two years of the plaintiff discovering the injury, or should have been discovered
+- Within two years of the plaintiff discovering the injury, or it should have been discovered.

 - No more than 4 years from the alleged act, omission, neglect, or occurrence date.